Can Water Soak Into Quartzite? What You Should Know

 To keep water into quartzite to cause damage:

-• Seal the surface every year
+• Seal the surface twice per year.

 • Wipe spills right away